The-Captain-William/The-Captain-William/README.md

 ---
 I put off my bachelor's temporarily to work extra hours during the Covid 19 Pandemic, serving at both my home pharmacy and other pharmacies in the NYC Queens district.

 This also gave me some time to think about what I really wanted to do.
-I learned that I enjoy engineering and mathematics much more than healthcare-related topics (I studied Calculus 1, 2, and 3 in college, as well as calculus-based physics, and studied discrete mathematics in my own time).
+I learned that I enjoy engineering and mathematics much more than healthcare-related topics (I studied calculus 1, 2, and 3 in college, as well as calculus-based physics, and studied discrete mathematics in my own time).
 I also knew that I wanted to solve problems at large and provide as much value as possible.
 As a single individual, I can only serve so many people.

 ### Decided to become an Engineer and my acceptance at Per Scholas
 ---